sabir-aspose/words-docs-com/en/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/accessing-csv-data/_index.md

 timestamp: 2024-01-27-14-07-04
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page outlines how to use CSV data in Aspose.Words reporting by connecting it through CsvDataSource for template-based document generation.

+{{% /alert %}}

 To access CSV data while building a report, you can pass a `CsvDataSource` instance to the engine as a data source.

 Using of `CsvDataSource` enables you to work with typed values rather than just strings in template documents.
 Although CSV as a format does not define a way to store values of types other than strings, `CsvDataSource` is capable to recognize values of the following types by their string representations: